zaxovaiko/next-apollo-blog/README.md

 1. Clone or fork this repository.
 2. Create or ask someone for `.env` file which contains Firebase keys and other stuff.
 3. Run `npm install`
-4. Run `npx prisma generate`
-5. Run `npx prisma db seed`
-6. Run `npm run dev`
+4. Run `npm run dev`

+## Deployment

+The app is deployed on Vercel automatically after pushing commits to `dev` branch.
+You can find the app under [this link](https://apollo-blog.vercel.app/).

-The backend API you can find under `http://localhost:3000/api/graphql`
+The backend API can be found under `http://localhost:3000/api/graphql` endpoint.

 ## Project structure and Business logic

-This project is using `schema.graphql` for defining GraphQL schema and `prisma/schema.prisma` for defining Prisma database schema.
+This project is using `schema.ts`, which contains definition of GraphQL schema and `prisma/schema.prisma` for defining Prisma database schema.

 From the business perspective this project is pretty much obvious.
 User can create draft posts which he can publish later.
-Also, everybody can comments posts.
+Also, everybody can comments posts, like them and share them on social media.
+There is also a search bar which allows you to search posts by title or content.
+You can also filter posts by tags.

+Project is currently under development, so there is a lot of things to do.

-> There is no strict business rules which we are going to achieve, so fill free to propose your ideas and visions.
+> Also, there is no strict business rules which we are going to achieve, so fill free to propose your ideas and visions.

 ## Learn More